 Domestic and Sexual Violence Prevention and Victim Assistance Fund - to support innovative practices to prevent domestic and sexual violence and provide assistance to victims of domestic violence in the commonwealth.
 The fund shall be credited any appropriations, bond proceeds or other monies authorized by the general court, and any other monies which may be available for the purposes of the fund from any other source or sources.
-Any revenues, deposits, receipts or funds received shall be deposited in the fund and shall be available for the purposes described in this section, without further appropriation.
+Any revenues, deposits, receipts or funds received shall be deposited in the fund and shall be available for the purposes described in this section.
 Money remaining in the fund at the end of the year shall not revert to the General Fund.

 Massachusetts Seafood Marketing Program Fund - to account for (i) a portion of the monies collected from the sale of commercial harvester and dealer permits issued by the division in an amount not to exceed \$250,000 per fiscal year; (ii) any appropriations, grants, gifts or other monies authorized by the general court or other parties and specifically designated to be credited to the fund; and (iii) any income derived from the investment of amounts credited to the fund.
-All amounts credited to the fund shall be used without further appropriation for the purpose of developing and administering the seafood marketing program.
-No expenditure from the fund shall cause the fund to be in deficiency at the close of a fiscal year.
+All amounts credited to the fund shall be for the purpose of developing and administering the seafood marketing program.
 Monies deposited in the fund that are unexpended at the end of the fiscal year shall not revert to the General Fund and shall be available for expenditure in the subsequent year.
-The fund shall be exempt from the indirect and fringe benefits that would otherwise be assessed pursuant to this chapter.
+The fund shall be exempt from the indirect and fringe benefits that would otherwise be assessed.